 Other Names Missouri snakeroot, Prairie-dock, American feverfew, Parthenium

-Wild Quinine Herb Uses and Medicinal Properties
+Wild Quinine Herb Uses

 Wild Quinine Habitat and Plant Description

 Wild Quinine grows to a height of about three feet and has alternate, long rough, hairy, serrated and lancolate, leaves that are often over a foot in length at base.
 Leaves grow smaller and more sessile, as they ascend up the rough, round, stem, which branches at the flowers top.
 The flowers bloom from June to Aug. they are small, white and daisy-like, having 5 tiny white rays or petals and growing in numerous clusters, appearing to be an unorganized umbelliferae.
 Wild Quinine has large, swollen, dark brown roots it grows first vertically and then may expand horizontally.
 Collect flowering tops and roots, dry for later herb use.
-Plant is not edible.
+It is not edible.

-Folklore European settlers of the Midwestern United States discovered this herb to be used for coughs and sore throats by the Native Americans.
+European settlers of the Midwestern United States discovered this herb to be used for coughs and sore throats by the Native Americans.
 The Catwbas tribe used its fresh leaves as a poultice on burns as well.

-Recipe"Medicinal" tea: To 1 tsp. dried root add 8oz. boiling water, steep 10 min. drink warm at bedtime.
+Herbal tea: To 1 tsp. dried root add 8oz. boiling water, steep 10 min. drink warm at bedtime.